Hope Town: In popular culture

 In 2009, TV comedy Scrubs filmed a two-part special on location in Hope Town.
 The episodes featured Hope Town landmarks and points of interest such as the Elbow Cay lighthouse.
 Eighty-four cast and crew members turned up in Hope Town, temporarily increasing its population of 300 by over a quarter.

 Season 3 of TLC's Little People, Big World also features the Roloff family visiting The Bahamas, where they make two stops in Hope Town.
 A visit to the lighthouse is featured, as well as a scene with the local Methodist church.

 Red Hot Chili Peppers drummer, Chad Smith, was married by the lighthouse in Hope Town.

 Season 3 of HGTV's Bahamas Life follows Florida couple Brian and Rana through the process of searching for a house in Hopetown for their family.
 Several of the homes on the island as well as scenic shots from around the island are featured in the episode.

-Musician Jesse Rice's song "Hope Town" is about the area where the Songwriters in Paradise Festival is held each year.
-The song was written as a tribute and mentions the pink sand the beaches are known for, "Firefly Rum" and the "Candy-striped lighthouse sitting on the edge of the world".